Ruben de Haas: Youth teams

-De Haas first represented the United States as a member of the United States men's national under-19 team (High School All-Americans) in their 2016 tour of Ontario, Canada.
-De Haas served as the captain of the High School All-Americans.
+De Haas first represented the United States as a member of the United States men's national under-17 team (High School All-Americans) in their 2015 tour of France and Belgium.
+In 2016 De Haas captained the US National All Americans on a 2 match tour to Canada.

 De Haas debuted with the United States men's national under-20 team (Junior All-Americans) in the 2016 World Rugby Under 20 Trophy.
 De Haas made his first appearance for the Junior All-Americans as a 65th minute substitute in a 46–44 loss to Namibia on April 19.
 De Haas made his first start at scrum-half for the Junior All-Americans in their 32–12 victory over Hong Kong on April 23.

 De Haas also made two appearances for the Junior All-Americans in 2017 World Rugby Under 20 Trophy qualification matches.
 He scored one conversion in the Junior All-Americans' 46–12 defeat to Canada on June 13, 2017.
 He also scored one conversion and one penalty goal in the Junior All-American's 27–25 victory over Canada on June 17, 2017.
 De Haas served as the vice captain of the Junior All-Americans.